Newarthill: Travel and transport facilities

 Newarthill is situated in close proximity to the M8, offering road connections to Glasgow, Edinburgh, between and beyond.
 The B7066 is the major connecting route to Carfin and Motherwell, while those heading west on minor roads will generally do so through Holytown, Mossend and beyond.
 These roads are well served by regular bus services by companies including First Glasgow 254 and united 1 These services generally operate until 5pm.
 Service is limited on Sundays.
 There are several local taxi companies with varying levels of service.

-The closest railway stations, depending on your position in Newarthill, are to be found at Carfin and Holytown (rather confusingly, Carfin Station is geographically within Newarthill and Holytown Station is within the adjacent village of New Stevenston) which are served by regularly timetabled trains operated by ScotRail, connecting Glasgow and Edinburgh.
+The closest railway stations, depending on your position in Newarthill, are to be found at Carfin and Holytown (rather confusingly, Carfin Station is partially located within Newarthill and Holytown Station is within the adjacent village of New Stevenston) which are served by regularly timetabled trains operated by ScotRail, connecting Glasgow and Edinburgh.
 There is a two-hourly service on Sundays.
 The nearest mainline station, connecting to services on the East Coast Main Line and West Coast Main Line travelling towards cities such as London, is Motherwell.